mindhaq/adventofcode2015/README.md

 and first with the rise of AJAX and later going (back) to the server with node.js it proved to be a very valuable tool, besides its shortcomings.

+Day 4: Shell script

+Although I never wrote any complex shell scripts, nor do I write any very often, I still like the brevity of the code, i.e. doing a lot with writing so little.
+Lacking the practice, I have to learn the syntax all over again every time, but hey.
+For the simple brute-force attack on the AdventCoins problem it seemed to be the perfect tool.